SSO: Configuring ADFS for use with InVision V7

 Configuring ADFS in InVision V7

-First, the owner or an admin on your Enterprise must configure ADFS in your InVision Cloud V7 account.
-Save your IdP's metadata, and then take these steps:
+First, the owner or an admin on your Enterprise must configure ADFS in your InVision V7 account.
+Save the metadata file ADFS provides, and then complete these steps:

-- Sign in to your InVision Cloud V7 Enterprise account.
+- Sign in to your InVision Enterprise here:

 - Click Settings tab, and then click Single sign-on.

 - Toggle on Require SSO for every member of [your enterprise team].

-- Fill out the fields using the appropriate information from your IdP's metadata file.
+- Fill out the fields using the appropriate information from the ADFS metadata file.